maggieliuzzi/reinforcement_learning/course_2015_david_silver_ucl_deepmind/Intro.md

 ### Components
 (Not all are required)

-- Policy
-    Map from state to action
+- Policy: map from state to action
     - Deterministic (a = f(s))
     - Stochastic: probability of taking a particular action given being in a specific state (f(a | s) = P[A=a | S=s]) (learning from experience so as to maximise reward) (useful for random exploration decisions to see more of the state space)

-- Value Function
-    Prediction of future reward if we follow this behaviour, useful for comparison (evaluation of the goodness of states) Vf(s) = Ef[Rt + y*Rt+1 + y^2*Rt+2 + ... | St=s].
+- Value Function: prediction of future reward if we follow this behaviour, useful for comparison (evaluation of the goodness of states)
+    Vf(s) = Ef[Rt + y*Rt+1 + y^2*Rt+2 + ... | St=s].
 Discounting factor to give more prominence to recent rewards (no need for a discrete horizon) (risk is implicitly taken into account but is sometimes added explicitly for some trading applications)
     - State Value Function (V)
     - Action Value Function (Q)

-- Model
-    (Optional: many model-free)
-    Prediction of future behaviour of environment
+- Model: prediction of future behaviour of environment (optional: many model-free)
     - Transitions: prediction of next state (i.e. dynamics, eg. position, angle of a helicopter) State Transition Model: probability of being in next state given current/previous state and action (Pss'^a = P[S'=s' | S=s, A=a])
     - Rewards: prediction of next, immediate reward